Self Control (Dukes song): Song information

 "Self Control" was released digitally on February 14, 2010 and sent to radio late April 2010 for a wide release in May.

 The single was less commercially successful than their previous Top 10 hit.
 It did prove to have more success though on radio and in video format.

 The song featured on the 2009 final episode of New Zealand soap Shortland Street.
 An acoustic version of "Self Control" was included on their first acoustic EP, "Settle Down - Acoustic EP".

 Music video

 The video for "Self Control" was shot on locations throughout their local hometown of Christchurch, New Zealand in February 2010.
-Locations include local beach Taylor's Mistake, Lyttleton Harbour and Cathedral Square.
+Locations include local beach Taylor's Mistake, Lyttelton Harbour and Cathedral Square.
 The band along with extras are depicted as "toys" with the video seemingly being filmed "tilt shift miniature effect photography".

 After being released online and on television, the video proved to be popular on new New Zealand Music video channel C42 TV, peaking at #13 on the May 9, 2010.